Southwest Zone

 BEN IRVING RESERVOIR: Rainbow trout, bass, bluegill, yellow perch, crappie

-Bank anglers are catching a few rainbows along the boat ramp area.
+Bank anglers are catching a few warmwater species.
+No resent reports from anglers on trout fishing.
 Water conditions are still dirty.
-Fishing should be good with nicer weather and warmer water temperatures.
+Fishing is slow.
 The reservoir has been stocked twice this year.
-Last update 6/18/25.
+Last update 7/9/25.

 BURMA POND: Rainbow trout, largemouth bass, bluegill